AnastasiiaMishchenko/Internationals/Rosemary/Lecture1/Portfolio.md

 ### Strength and weaknesses <a name="strength"></a>

 #### Strength
-  -Good at drafting documents and communication
+  - Good at drafting documents and communication

 #### Weaknesses
-  -Lack of prior knowledge on the topic
+  - Lack of prior knowledge on the topic

 ## Movie Time <a name="movie"></a>